Why You Should Consider a Business Partnership

 Type of business partnership

-Most organisations that are looking to partner with other businesses offer some sort of partnership scheme.
+Most organisations that look to partner with other businesses offer some partnership scheme.
 The most common are those where money is paid to become a sponsor or an exclusive partner, and the other is services/products in kind.

 Services/products in kind usually involve more work but can reap more rewards.
-It may be that you base your partnership on a two-way agreement that stipulates that you are the preferred supplier for certain products or services for that organisation and in turn, they promote you actively throughout the term.
-By setting up a partnership this way you usually have regular contact with the organisation allowing your businesses to form a stronger alliance built on mutual trust rather than cash.
+It may be that you base your partnership on a two-way agreement that stipulates that you are the preferred supplier for certain products or services for that organisation.
+In turn, they promote you actively throughout the term.
+By setting up a partnership this way, you usually have regular contact with the organisation allowing your businesses to form a stronger alliance built on mutual trust rather than cash.

 Play to your strengths

-How many times have you been told to stick with what you’re good at?
+How many times has someone told you to stick with what you’re good at?
 The same applies when you’re exploring business partnerships.
-Look at how you can benefit a commercial partnership by doing what you do best.
-For us, training businesses from all niches to use social media with maximum benefit adds huge value to us as a partner, it also allows us to network and share our expertise with businesses within our target audience.
+Look at how you can benefit a commercial partnership doing what you do best.
+For us, providing consultancy and access to our team of experts adds huge value to us as a partner.
+It also allows us to network and shares our expertise with businesses within our target audience.
 Everyone’s a winner.

 So what do you have to give?
-Consider time required and set expectations at the beginning to ensure that neither you or your new ‘partner’ are left feeling hard done by.
+Consider the time required and set expectations at the beginning to ensure that neither you nor your new ‘partner’ is left feeling hard done by.

 Who to target for a business partnership?

-Local exposure.
-Look at the local business award and become and event or category sponsor.
+Look at the local business award and become an event or category sponsor.
 Often there is a PR element of this that will help get your business in the press as well as in front of other companies within your area.

-Growth.
-Build a hub of complimentary businesses and enter a partnership where you cross-sell each other’s services.
+Build a hub of complementary businesses and enter a partnership where you cross-sell each other’s services.

 There are so many reasons why business partnerships make business sense, especially if you have selected the right partner and agreement.
 Here are our top 5: